-3.2.44.
+3.2.46.
 When evaluating its exposure to credit or liquidity risk in extreme but plausible market conditions, the CCP should fully revalue its exposures, where practicable, using sound valuation models to measure the impact of these market conditions on the (liquidity) value of positions, collateral and investments.
-These models should be rigorously documented and regularly tested under stressed market conditions.
+These models should be documented, and regularly tested under stressed market conditions.
 Where approximation methods are used, the procedures used should be subject to ongoing validation and testing as part of the overall stress-testing framework.
-A CCP should ensure that it captures the foreign exchange risk that may arise from collateral and investments denominated in a different currency to the underlying exposure.
-In addition, a CCP should consider potential losses on investments in extreme but plausible market conditions.
+A CCP should ensure that it captures the foreign exchange risk that may arise from collateral and investments denominated in a currency different than the underlying exposure.